-If you have a fear of seeing more hair on your brush than on your head, you can combat hair loss with a simple, healthy addition of almonds to your diet.
+If you have a fear of seeing more hair on your brush than on your head, you can combat hair loss with a simple, healthy addition of almonds to your low carb diet.
 Your daily food intake may be missing magnesium, which is vital for hair growth and over 300 other functions in our bodies.
 Nearly 70 percent of American adults who don’t consume enough magnesium have reported the telltale signs of hair loss.
-Needless to say, you need this mineral in your diet and almonds, as well as cashews, lentils and even brown rice, can offer the nutrients needed to keep a thick, unflappable mane atop your head.
+Needless to say, you need this mineral in your high protein diet.
+Almonds, as well as cashews, lentils and even brown rice, can offer the nutrients needed to keep a thick, unflappable mane atop your head.

 Long, thick hair is forever a sign of beauty, youth and health.
 Yet, we all know the endless list of magic supplements, celebrity-endorsed hair products and outlandish, upside-down rituals that are suggested to achieve the coveted long hair look.
 But the answer may be as simple as opening your fridge.
 Egg yolks are packed with vitamin B, which is associated with healthier hair, skin and nails.
 You can also try avocado, cheese or peanuts, but we like eggs because they go with just about everything and are easy to buy and keep at home.
 Try eggs on your salad, with some avo-toast or poach them up and eat ‘em to go for a healthy food that will leave you a with a mermaid-like mop of hair.